QTCAT/MixedModels/README.md

 # relationshipmm

-(Generalized) Linear Mixed Models with 'G-site' covariance relationship matrices
+An R package for (Generalized) Linear Mixed Models (G)LMM which allows to use user defined 'G-site' covariance relationship matrices.